HapooIsLuv/ngbl/README.md

 ## Contributions

 Clone it.
 Fork it.
 Break it.
 Fix it.
 Send PRs.
 I honestly don't care what you do with it.
-If you manage to improve this thing, you're a hero.
-If you're reading this README, you're probably also fighting with bootloaders at 3 AM, so welcome to the club.

 ---

-*Written at 3 AM after debugging segment registers for 4 hours straight.
+*Written after debugging segment registers for 4 hours straight.
 Send help.*